|

 good-by-comparison.
 This is just a desperate,

-unsatisfying attempt to compensate for our hidden
+unsatisfying attempt to compensate for our lingering

-can accept the guilt-programming in your personality
+You can accept the guilt-programming in your

-if you want life-long misery, but to believe
+personality if you want life-long misery, but

-but a perception of your unconditional
+In fact, anything but a perception of your unconditional

-innocence leads to insanity.
-Unfortunately,
+– leads to insanity.

-the socially-programmed personality rejects
+Unfortunately, the socially-programmed personality

-this perspective as “immoral”.
-In other words,
+rejects this perspective as "immoral".

-it can’t escape its evaluation of its own guilt:
+In other words, it can’t escape its evaluation

-it judges rejection of guilt as the ultimate
+of its own guilt: it judges rejection of guilt

-guilty act.
+as the ultimate guilty act.

 Guilt originally developed as a “religious”